 - 7.12 The quality and provision of car parking can be a major determinant on the quality of place, particularly in residential areas.
 If it is not provided in the right place, it is unlikely to be used properly.
-The location and provision of parking should respond to good urban design and placemaking principles35, with on-plot and on-street parking provided in close proximity to the home.
-Rear courtyards should be avoided. - 7.13 Where parking is provided on-street, consideration should be given to using different materials to define the use of different areas.
-Where possible, unallocated on-street parking provision, which is more land-efficient than parking courts, should be provided.
+The location and provision of parking should respond to good urban design and placemaking principles38, with on-plot and on-street parking provided in close proximity to the home.
+Rear courtyards should be avoided where possible.
+Equally, alternatives to garages should be explored, as these are not often used for parking and occupy valuable space that might be used more effectively for other uses, including living space. - 7.13 Where parking is provided on-street, consideration should be given to using different materials to define the use of different areas.
+Where possible, unallocated on-street parking provision, particularly for visitors, and which is more land-efficient than parking courts, should be provided.
 Applications for proposals in areas of new growth are encouraged to present a street hierarchy and cross sections as part of the pack of submission material, demonstrating how parking will be provided on street.
 Robust street widths that allow for on-street parking but which also incorporate street trees and landscaping, and are designed to reduce speed in residential areas, will be viewed favourably.
-Design principles36 and parking standards published by Essex County Council should also be referred to37.
-Provision of private and visitor parking will also need considering in light of technological changes (e.g.: MaaS) and the impact of this on planning for parking.
+Design principles39 and parking standards published by Essex County Council should also be referred to40.
+Provision of private and visitor parking will also need considering in light of technological changes (e.g.: MaaS41) and the impact of this on planning for parking.